-3.10.2 SEC Mode
+3.11.2 SEC Mode

 If the SMODE pin is low (SMODE = VLR), the serial port operates in the SEC (Synchronous External Clock mode).
-In this mode, the user usually monitors $\overline{RDY}$ .
-When $\overline{RDY}$ falls at the end of a conversion, the conversion data word is placed into the output data register in the serial port. $\overline{CS}$ is then activated low to enable data output.
-Note that $\overline{CS}$ can be held low continuously if it is not necessary to have the SDO output operate in the high impedance state.
-When $\overline{CS}$ is taken low (after $\overline{RDY}$ falls) the conversion data word is then shifted out of the SDO pin by driving the SCLK pin from system logic external to the converter.
+In this mode, the user usually monitors RDY.
+When RDY falls at the end of a conversion, the conversion data word is placed into the output data register in the serial port. \overline{CS} is then activated low to enable data output.
+Note that \overline{CS} can be held low continuously if it is not necessary to have the SDO output operate in the high impedance state.
+When \overline{CS} is taken low (after \overline{RDY} falls) the conversion data word is then shifted out of the SDO pin by driving the SCLK pin from system logic external to the converter.
+Data bits are advanced on rising edges of SCLK and latched by the subsequent rising edge of SCLK.